dymaxionlabs/ap-latam-web/README.md

 ## Install

-To build and deploy you need to have Node and npm installed.
+To build and deploy you need to have Node and yarn installed.
 After cloning the repo, run `yarn` to install all dependencies.

 You have to create a `.env.development` and `.env.production` with the variable `MapboxAccessToken` defined in both files.